 At 8 p.m.
 I set off out again, glad to have only my camera bag on me.
 I wanted to watch the sun go down at the nice spot across the river from earlier.
 A grey cat sat looking vain on the walls of the Muralha Fernandina.
 Runners passed me down a flight of dusty steps from which I could peep into people’s kitchens through the open windows.
 The runners turned left to run alongside the river and for a moment I regretted not bringing my trainers.

 Serra do Pillar is a nice viewpoint, and probably best enjoyed with a glass of local port (which, despite its fame and heritage here, I definitely was not fussed about sampling).
-With the setting sun in the background I wanted to finally feature in one of my photos but it was difficult to find people to ask (another downside of travelling alone!)
 The green space adjacent was busier now, but with locals rather than tourists.
 I was glad to have come across the place – popular tourists areas rarely do it for me.
 By 9 p.m. it was getting chilly and I headed back across the bridge, pausing to admire the softening glow of the sun on the river and buildings, before wandering through random areas of the town map-less.
 Porto hadn’t overwhelmed me yet, but it definitely seemed to be a good city for just rambling around, finding interesting little things here and there such as the Sé Cathedral.
 Again, I got confused on the way back to my hostel.
 In the park nearby a sign read ‘Festival das Francesinhas’ and I translated the words ‘free entry’, but there didn’t seem to be much going on.
 I later discovered that ‘francesinha’ is a popular dish here – a thick sandwich filled with cheese, egg, sausage and other meats in a rich sauce.
 However in this heat the only food I felt like eating was the juicy fresh local fruit.
 This time a man welcomed me inside the hostel and I felt like I was returning home as I entered my quiet dorm.
 The lights didn’t seem to be working but I didn’t mind – it made things more cosy and I could crawl into bed tired from the heat and just wait for the impending darkness to come and send me to sleep.

 Would you like to take this article with you on the road?
 You can download a GPS version to your iPhone or iPad by following this link.
 Thank you for reading and happy travels!